wp-plugins/ad-injection/readme.txt

 * Alternate content which can be defined for users who are dynamically blocked (by IP or referrer) from seeing adverts.
 * Choose which paragraph to start the random ads via the UI.
 * Dynamic features will work with W3 Total Cache and WP Cache as well as the previously suppoted WP Super Cache.
+* Widgets can be conditionally included on pages by category, tag, and author.

 = Automatic advert injection =